 Whether you already have a credit card or not, now’s a good time to shop around for a new rewards card.
 If you have good credit and a stable income, you can qualify for a card that offers valuable benefits like cash back on all purchases.
 Over the next six months, you can rack up hundreds of dollars in rewards that you can redeem for holiday gifts or decor.

 For example, you can earn unlimited 1.5% cash back on every purchase you make with the CapitalOne Quicksilver Cash Rewards Credit Card.
-As an added perk, you can get a $200 cash bonus after spending $500 or more in the first three months after you open an account.
+As an added perk, you can earn a $200 cash bonus after you spend $500 in the first three months from account opening.

 2. Pay off debt